bgctw/UnionWrappers.jl/README.md

 Sometimes, some dispatch information is required on the wrapper type as in cases below.

-# Dispatching on wrapped type
+# Dispatching on wrapped type parameter

 The AbstractUnionWrapper type has a type parameter that can be used to dispatch on different wrapped types.